TaspholHmt/SAmaranthFarmIoT/README.md

 # SAmaranthFarmIoT
-Wellcome to my project.The name is SAmaranth Farm IoT
+Welcome to my project.
+The name is SAmaranth Farm IoT